 Pair a lighter tone chambray shirt or jean jacket with your white jeans for a casual, stylish vibe.
 Add tan, light brown, and gold accessories to create visual interest.
 This is very similar to the first white jeans look, but you're adding denim too.

 Tip #3: Go edgy with black, red, and white.

 Not for the faint of heart, black and white can be an overpowering combination for some.
 On the right person with the right attitude (think Gwen Stefani), black and white can sing.
 I like to add a pop of red in the form of a statement blazer or leather jacket.
 Adding red stops a pure black and white combo from overpowering your features.

-Here we have another black, white, and red combination.
-This time we've made it less edgy and more casual by pairing a plaid shirt with the white jeans.
+Try another black, white, and red combination.
+This time you can make it more casual by pairing a plaid shirt with the white jeans.
 Look for a plaid shirt that has the same shade of white in it as your jeans.
-The easiest way to do this is to take the jeans with your when you go shopping so you can be sure they match.
+The easiest way to do this is to wear your white jeans when you go shopping (so you can be sure they match).

 Similar to the other soft neutrals, a pastel pink looks cozy and luxurious next to white jeans.
 If girly glam style is your thing, add a statement necklace and nude heels to complete the look.

 Shop tops to wear with white jeans for fall

 Shop shoes to wear with white jeans for fall